MoulberryAES/coplHelper/README.md

 ## Support

-If you need assistance installing or using the mod, feel free to join the [discord](https://discord.gg/moulberry) and ask for help in [#neu-support](discord://discord.com/channels/516977525906341928/714332750156660756)
+If you need assistance installing or using the mod, feel free to join the [discord](https://discord.gg/moulberry).

 ## Contributing

-If you would like to contribute to the project, look at our [contribution guide](CONTRIBUTING.md) for more information how to install NED for development purposes.
+If you would like to contribute to the project, look at our contribution guide for more information how to install NED for development purposes.

 ## Security

-If you have found a vulnerability, please follow our [security policy](.github/SECURITY.md).
+If you have found a vulnerability, please follow our security policy.

 ## License

-This project is licensed under LGPL-3.0-or-later, see [COPYING](COPYING) and [COPYING.LESSER](COPYING.LESSER) for more details.
+This project is licensed under LGPL-3.0-or-later, see COPYING and COPYING.LESSER for more details.